 Concurrent degrees are awarded under the following conditions:

 - The second degree may be offered by the same school or college

 - The student completes the departmental requirements for each major

-- The student completes the general-education requirements for each degree
+- The student completes the core education requirements (formerly the general-education requirements) for each degree

 - The student completes a minimum of 36 credits at the UO beyond those required for the degree that has the highest credit requirement

 - The student applies for the first degree on DuckWeb and submits a request to the Office of the Registrar for the second degree

 Not all colleges or schools permit concurrent degrees; the Undergraduate Council reviews and approves all concurrent degrees offered within the same college or school.

 All bachelor’s degrees must be awarded with a major.
 Minimum requirements are 36 credits in the major, including 24 in upper-division work.
 Specific requirements are listed under individual departments.